JD(S) supported BJP to clear land Bill, says Kumaraswamy | Politics

 JD(S) supported BJP to clear land Bill, says Kumaraswamy

-Bengaluru, Dec 9 (PTI): Amid accusations of a secret deal between the BJP and the JD(S) after the clearance of the ''controverial'' Karnataka Land Reforms (Amendment) Act-2020, JD(S) leader and former Chief Minister H D Kumaraswamy said his party has supported the government after it agreed to withdraw some of the ''dangerous'' provisions in the law.
+(Eds: Updates with more quotes) ` Bengaluru, Dec 9 (PTI): Amid accusations of a secret deal between the BJP and the JD(S) after the clearance of the ''controversial'' Karnataka Land Reforms (Amendment) Act-2020, JD(S) leader and former Chief Minister H D Kumaraswamy said his party has supported the government after it agreed to withdraw some of the ''dangerous'' provisions in the law.
 The Congress and the Karnataka Rajya Raitha Sangha charged Kumaraswamy with striking a deal with the BJP.

 The JD(S), opposed to the said amendment in the monsoon session, supported the Bill in the winter session in the Karnataka Legislative Council where it was held up after being cleared in the Assembly.
 The amendment gives anyone the right to buy farmland previously restricted only to those with agricultural background.